AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/configure-mobile-apps-using-aep-sdk.md

 ---
 title: Configure a mobile application using Adobe Experience Platform SDK
 description: To send In-App Messages or Push Notifications with an Experience Cloud SDK application, a mobile app has to be set up in Adobe Experience Platform Launch and be configured in Adobe Campaign
-feature: Mobile SDK V5
+feature: mobile SDK
-topics: Mobile
+topics:
 kt: 2501
+thumbnail: 26224.jpg
 doc-type: feature video
 activity: use
 team: TM